Flash Flood Watch issued for Central Colorado River Basin, Flat Tops by NWS - News Break

 Flash Flood Watch issued for Central Colorado River Basin, Flat Tops by NWS

-Effective: 2021-07-13 11:51:00 MDT Expires: 2021-07-13 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Central Colorado River Basin; Flat Tops; Gore and Elk Mountains, Central Mountain Valleys FLASH FLOOD WATCH FOR THE GRIZZLY CREEK FIRE BURN AREA IN EFFECT UNTIL 8 PM MDT THIS EVENING The National Weather Service in Grand Junction has issued a * Flash Flood Watch for the Grizzly Creek Fire Burn Area in portions of northwest Colorado and west central Colorado, including the following areas, in northwest Colorado, Flat Tops.
-In west central Colorado, Central Colorado River Basin and Gore and Elk Mountains/Central Mountain Valleys. * Until 8 PM MDT this evening. * National Weather Service Meteorologists are monitoring the potential for heavy rainfall over the Grizzly Creek Fire Burn Area, which may lead to flash flooding and debris flows.alerts.weather.gov
+Effective: 2021-07-23 12:00:00 MDT Expires: 2021-07-24 00:00:00 MDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Central Colorado River Basin; Flat Tops; Gore and Elk Mountains, Central Mountain Valleys FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH THIS EVENING INCLUDING THE GRIZZLY CREEK BURN SCAR The Flash Flood Watch continues for * Portions of northwest Colorado and west central Colorado, including the following areas, in northwest Colorado, Flat Tops.
+In west central Colorado, Central Colorado River Basin and Gore and Elk Mountains/Central Mountain Valleys. * Through this evening. * Scattered to numerous showers and thunderstorms are expected again across the upper Colorado River Valley and central mountains this afternoon and evening.
+Storms will be capable of producing locally heavy rainfall which will enhance the risk for localized flash flooding.
+Rainfall amounts of half an inch to one inch in a short duration will exacerbate flooding concerns in the watch area. * The Grizzly Creek burn scar will be especially vulnerable to additional heavy rainfall with debris and mud flows likely.
+Travel along I-70 may continue to be disrupted.alerts.weather.gov

 Comments / 0